athanclark/goals/analysis.md

 Analysis
 ========

-Here, I'll divulge into specific goals after digressing on the value of the statements made in the previous chapter.
+Now I'll divulge into specific goals, after digressing on the value of the statements made in the previous chapter.

 USMC Related
 ------------

-There are some very specific goals I'd like to achieve in my first (and possibly, only) enlistment - some of them for glory, and some cathartic; but overall, I would like to see myself successful in this organization.
-A lot of it stems from the pride of my family, but a lot comes from myself as well; joining the USMC feels like the best thing I've ever done for myself (on good days...on bad, it feels like the worst).
+There are some very specific goals I'd like to achieve in my first (and possibly, only) enlistment - some of them for pride, and some cathartic; but overall, I would like to see myself successful in this organization.
+A lot of my motivation stems from the pride of my family, but in truth it's personal as well; joining the USMC feels like the best thing I've ever done for myself.

-At any rate, being proud of my uniform and my belonging are fundamental to my presence in the Corps, and I'll need to keep those values strong.
+At any rate, being proud of my uniform and unit are fundamental to my presence in the Corps, and I'll need to keep those values strong.

+### Goals

--   Reach the rank of Sergeant - My cousin is a Sergeant, but that's not why I want to be one...I feel like its your *responsibility* as enlisted to reach that rank; to be a *servant* to the Corps (and a valued one, at that).
+-   Reach the rank of Sergeant - My cousin is a Sergeant, but that's not why I want to be one...
+I feel like its a *responsibility* for the enlisted to reach that rank; to be a *servant* to the Corps (and a valued one, at that).

--   Achieve an associates degree in computer science and electrical engineering - I already know so much about these fields, that they should be pretty easy to get.
+-   Achieve an associates degree in computer science and electrical engineering - I already know so much about these fields, so they should be pretty easy to get.
 But, they would both be very valuable to my unit, and to myself.
 Likewise, they can be used in promotion boards, and generally speaking, would set me apart from many others.